 To determine director compensation, we periodically review director compensation information for a peer group of comparably sized publicly-traded medical device companies.
 Compensation for our directors is designed to result in compensation that is competitive with that provided by the peer group.

-Our director compensation program includes the payment of cash fees for the services of our non-employee directors.
-Pursuant to this program, each non-employee director is entitled to receive an annual retainer of \$7,500 for serving on the Board of Directors and each non-employee director who serves on the Audit Committee, other than the chairperson of the Audit Committee, is entitled to receive an additional annual retainer of \$1,500.
-The chairperson of the Audit Committee, the Compensation Committee and the Nominating and Governance Committee are also entitled to receive additional annual retainers of \$10,000, \$4,000 and \$4,000, respectively.
-These annual retainer fees are paid on a quarterly basis to the directors.
-In addition, each non-employee director is entitled to receive \$2,500 per meeting of the Board of Directors attended in person or \$1,000 per meeting attended telephonically, and each committee member is entitled to receive \$750 per meeting attended of their respective committees.
+An independent review of the director compensation program was completed during 2014.
+Based on this review, the Board of Directors approved changes to the director compensation program in order to help attract and retain qualified candidates for the Board of Directors.
+Effective with the 2014 annual meeting, the Board of Directors approved an increase in the annual option grant to each non-employee director that continues to serve as a non-employee director from 666 shares of our common stock to 1,666 shares of our common stock under our 2003 Plan.
+In addition, upon U.S. Food and Drug Administration ("FDA") approval of the Maestro Rechargeable System, received January 14, 2015, the payment of cash fees for the services of our non-employee directors was amended such that in 2015, each non-employee director received an annual retainer of \$15,000 for serving on the Board of Directors and each non-employee director who served on the Audit Committee, the Compensation Committees, received an additional annual retainer of \$7,250, \$5,000 and \$3,000, respectively.
+The chairpersons of the Audit Committee, the Compensation Committee and the Nominating and Governance Committee also received additional annual retainers of \$12,500, \$10,000 and \$6,000, respectively.
+These annual retainer fees were paid on a quarterly basis to the directors.
+In addition, each non-employee director received \$2,500 per meeting of the Board of Directors attended in person or \$1,000 per meeting attended telephonically.